aaronw3373/Trader/README.md

 #Dependencies
 python,
 pandas,
-xlrd
+xlrd,
+openpyxl

 #Installation
 Fork this repository in any directory on your computer. install the following dependencies if you don't already have them:

-python,
-pandas,
+python 2.7.#
+pandas 0.16.#
-xlrd
+xlrd 0.9.4
+openpyxl 1.8.6

 For installing Python:
 I'm using version 2.7.10 as it is more stable: https://www.python.org/downloads/

+pip install pandas, xlrd, and openpyxl

-For installing pandas:
+For more on installing pandas: http://pandas.pydata.org/pandas-docs/stable/install.html
-http://pandas.pydata.org/pandas-docs/stable/install.html